nuuuwan/news_lk_app/twitter.md

 ...

-3a/ This is just an initial list.
+5/ The above is very much an initial list.
 Let me know what other sources  you'd like me to add to #NewsLKApp.

+(There is a ~10 minute delay
+between publishing and turning up on #NewsAppLK)

  #SriLanka

 ...

-4/ The react app is at
+6/ The react app is at
 http://github.com/nuuuwan/news_lk_app

 The data and scraping logic is at